nklsxn/mqr/docs/user_guide/plotting-customisation.md

 You can revert to the matplotlib defaults by setting `mqr.plot.defaults.Defaults.rc_params = {}`.

 ## 2. Changing `mqr.plot.defaults.Defaults`
-Some specific defaults that are used several places have names in `Defaults`.
+Some specific defaults that are used in several places have names in `Defaults`.
 For example, the colour of the targets and control limit lines on control charts are taken from, eg.
 `mqr.plot.defaults.Defaults.target_color`.